crebello711/Citi-Bike-Analytics/README.md

-* Which bikes (by ID) are most likely due for repair or inspection in the timespan?
+* Which bike (by ID) are most likely due for repair or inspection in the timespan?
-  The
+  The ids that are marked in shade or red and orange needs a repair or inspection.
 ## Dashboard